MINORS AND THE INTERNET: A GLOBAL TROUBLING MIX© 2019 BY ANDREI GORBIS, USA*

 "What is wrong with our reliance on "parental controls"? - The first of two installments

-As far as the United States is concerned, it seems unlikely that either approach to prevent delivery of harm to minors will deliver safety in a consistent, efficient, and socially acceptable way.
-Let us first identify the main directions of efforts in the United States.to deal with Internet as a source of harm to minors.
+As far as the United States is concerned, it seems unlikely that either approach to preventing delivery of harm to minors will deliver safety in a consistent, efficient, and socially acceptable way.
+Let us first identify the main directions of efforts in the United States.
+To deal with the Internet as a source of harm to minors.

 The other answer is found in the unprecedented inflow of minors empowered by their access to the Internet.
-By the first decade of this Century over 45 million children (ages 10 through 17) in the United States were using the Internet.
-Since then, as the numbers of under-age Internet users in America has nearly doubled, they are consistently described by authorities and media as "the fastest-growing pool of victims."
+By the first decade of this century, over 45 million children (ages 10 through 17) in the United States were using the Internet.
+Since then, as the numbers of underage Internet users in America have nearly doubled, they are consistently described by authorities and media as "the fastest-growing pool of victims."

 According to the San Diego County District Attorney Task Force, "one in five minors in this age group has been sexually solicited; one in four has encountered unwanted pornography while close to 60% of teens have received an e-mail or instant message from a stranger and half have communicated back.” http://www.sdcda.org/preventing/protecting-children-online/facts-for-parents.html.

-The ‘criminal format’ of protection by forces of ”law and order” expanded greatly, as states, counties and cities set up designated police units to respond to cybercrime.
-When it comes to minors, police focus is on three or four main online threats: sexual abuse, child labor, human trafficking and, lately, the bullying phenomenon.
-Unlike authorities in other countries, US agencies remain constrained in their response by constitutional guarantees of free speech, freedom of conscience and freedom of assembly extending to all Americans, including minors.
+The ‘criminal format’ of protection by forces of ”law and order” expanded greatly, as states, counties, and cities set up designated police units to respond to cybercrime.
+When it comes to minors, police focus is on three or four main online threats: sexual abuse, child labor, human trafficking, and, lately, the bullying phenomenon.
+Unlike authorities in other countries, US agencies remain constrained in their response by constitutional guarantees of free speech, freedom of conscience, and freedom of assembly extending to all Americans, including minors.
 This explains why harm to minors other than criminal activities has not been systemically prevented or responded to by the state’s institutions of “law and order” leaving many concerned parents without help from authorities and police.
 Even in matters that police forces were authorized to investigate and prosecute, help remains limited.
-Actual response to family complaints of Internet crime is defined by its “seriousness”, by available resources and by practical complexities, such as personnel training and collection and receipt of evidence.
+The actual response to family complaints of Internet crime is defined by its “seriousness”, by available resources, and by practical complexities, such as personnel training and collection and receipt of evidence.

-Many gave general overview of the “dark forces’ of the Internet, while some provided medical framework of child’s exposure, https://technologyandsociety.org/children-and-technology-guidelines-for-parents-rules-for-every-age/ Other resources were set by organizations, such as “Children Trends”, https://www.childtrends.org/indicators/home-computer-access, and, especially the Pew Reports (we shall use them below) to arm parents with a sober view of trends and threats in minors computer and phone use.
+Many gave a general overview of the "dark forces of the Internet", while some provided a medical framework of child’s exposure, https://technologyandsociety.org/children-and-technology-guidelines-for-parents-rules-for-every-age/ Other resources were set by organizations, such as “Children Trends”, https://www.childtrends.org/indicators/home-computer-access, and, especially the Pew Reports (we shall use them below) to arm parents with a sober view of trends and threats in minors computer and phone use.